PhD Project 7

 Neurogenomics of vocal learning: decoding the functions of FoxPs in vocal perception and production learning

 The discovery that the FOXP2 gene is implicated in speech and language provided the first molecular windows into this trait.
 One way to decipher the roles of genes like FOXP2 is through comparative research using songbirds - birds that acquire their songs by auditory-guided vocal learning.
-Using FoxP knockdown technology, we will assess functions of zebra finch FoxP genes for a novel subject - the perception, discrimination and processing of vocalizations, such as natural songs, along with strings of song elements organized according to artificial grammar algorithms.
+Using FOXP knockdown technology, functions of zebra finch FOXP genes will be assessed for a novel subject - the perception, discrimination and processing of vocalizations, such as natural songs, along with strings of song elements organized according to artificial grammar algorithms.
 This promises unique insights into evolutionary precursors of linguistic function in non-speaking species.

 This project uniquely brings together behavioural work and molecular genomics experiments.
 It not only involves collaboration inside, but also outside our consortium (Constance Scharff; Freie Universität Berlin) and combines expertise in neurogenomic techniques and behavioural test essays.
 Thus far, no study has examined the role of FoxP genes for vocal perceptual learning in any animal model.
 This may also provide a new window on their role in human speech and language processing, where the effects of these genes on vocal perception are hard to disentangle from other effects and not experimentally accessible.